 In Vermont, sociologists now recognize that the term “gypsy” was often applied to the indigenous Abenaki peoples, and their kin, some of whom adopted an itinerant peddler version of their annual subsistence cycles.
 In the nineteenth century, a local physician-cum-cartographer, Charles William Grau created a map of Brattleboro, noting an area off what is today Cedar Street as the “Gipsy Grounds.” [sic]

 Grau’s “Gipsy” moniker was miss-applied, but about the deep history of this place he was not wrong.

 The Hill Before Harris

-The earliest European settlers understood lands around Brattleboro sheltered Abenaki homes and villages prior to influx of European settlers into southern Vermont.
+The earliest European settlers understood lands around Brattleboro sheltered Abenaki homes and villages prior to the influx of European settlers into southern Vermont.
 But labeling the Abenaki presence on these lands as pre-contact fails to express the magnitude of that history and character of this place.
 The Abenaki presence in this area doesn’t just predate European settlers, it predates western civilization.
 By a lot.

-As civic ideas started to slowly accrete in the ancient middle east, the Abenaki’s ancestors had already been living throughout this area for over 5,000 years.
+As civic ideas started to slowly form in the ancient middle east, the Abenaki’s ancestors had already been living throughout this area for over 5,000 years.
 It is perhaps fitting that ancient peoples would seek and find safety and sustenance in the shadow of a formation old even by geologic standards.
-Today, upon the erstwhile Gypsy Grounds, we find a cornfield that is commandeered by cars to form a parking lot for two days each winter.
+Today, upon the erstwhile Gipsy Grounds, we find a cornfield that is commandeered by cars to form a parking lot for two days each winter.
 And atop the Abenaki’s four-hundred-million year old outcropping of windward protection, rests Fred Harris’ ski jump, Harris Hill.